Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

 ![alt text](/img/posts/output_41_1.png)

-### It looks like F and G subgrades don't get paid back that often.
-Let's isolate those and recreate the countplot just for those subgrades.
+It looked like F and G subgrades didn't get paid back that often.
+I isolated those and recreated the countplot just for those subgrades.

 ```python